-Srilatha Batliwala, Hauser Center, JFK School of Government, Co-Chair Simon Zadek, AccountAbility, Co-Chair David Bonbright, Aga Khan Foundation, Ex-Officio Shahnaz Wazir Ali, Pakistan Centre for Philanthropy Ernst Brugger, Brugger and Partners John Goldstein, Medley Global Advisors Pamela Hartigan, Schwab Foundation for Social Entrepreneurship Carolyn Karr, Inter-American Foundation Maritta R. von Bieberstein Koch-Weser, Earth 3000 Kumi Naidoo, CIVICUS: Global Alliance for Citizen Participation Tom Rautenberg, State of the World Forum John Samuel, Nelson Mandela Foundation Lester Salamon, Johns Hopkins University, Comparative Nonprofit Sector Project dimensions.
+Srilatha Batliwala, Hauser Center, JFK School of Government, Co-Chair Simon Zadek, AccountAbility, Co-Chair David Bonbright, Aga Khan Foundation, Ex-Officio

+Shahnaz Wazir Ali, Pakistan Centre for Philanthropy

+Ernst Brugger, Brugger and Partners

+John Goldstein, Medley Global Advisors

+Pamela Hartigan, Schwab Foundation for Social

+Entrepreneurship

+Carolyn Karr, Inter-American Foundation Maritta R. von Bieberstein Koch-Weser, Earth 3000

+Kumi Naidoo, CIVICUS: Global Alliance for Citizen Participation dimensions.
 Its substantive work will be undertaken with complete transparency and in an efficient and effective manner.
 It will give the highest priority to stakeholder engagement in every aspect of its work, and indeed both tracks of its the Keystone programme are grounded in an extensive consultative method.
 Its formal governance structure - the Steering Committee - is being put together in a way that consults with and represents the relevant constituencies.
-The legal custodian for Keystone will benefit in addition through the fact that AccountAbility, AccountAbility.
+The legal custodian for Keystone is the world's premier resource body for the field of accountability, AccountAbility.
 Keystone will benefit in addition through the fact that AccountAbility has on-going programmes, partners and networks working on metrics and reporting, corporate and partnership accountability, and reporting, assurance and other related accountability standards.
 Finally, the establishment of a permanent structure for Keystone that will safeguard its credibility is a formal objective of the design and demonstration phase.